agessaman/delphinium/README.md

 Now you should be setup and correctly synced up.

+## Enabling development mode

+1. Go to The Canvas website (uvu.instructure.com).
+Go to the DEV_MGMT course and select “Guzzle” from the left menu.
+Click “Log in" when you get the message.
+Now from the left navigation menu select "Settings".
+In the new page select "Student View" from the right hand menu.
+Go back to the Guzzle page.
+2. Copy your userId, Token, and everything else you see on the page somewhere safe.
+3. Update your app with the latest code from GitHub.
+4. Run the following command from your cmd line:
+* php artisan october:up
+5. In your backend app go to Greenhouse/Dev.
+Add a new Dev Configuration (enter your UserId, Token, CourseId, Domain, and  select “Enable for dev mode”).
+Save your changes
+6. Now in your development environment whenever you are going to request data from Roots you’ll need to drop the “dev/Dev” component in your page first.
+To configure it just select the “Dev Configuration” you just created from the drop down.
+Then drop any other component you are going to be working on (this only applies for components that make data calls to Roots).
+7.
 ## Troubleshooting

 **When I see the OctoberCMS demo page, the style is all messed up and there's a bunch of 404 errors.**